imfly/sailsjs-docs-gitbook/cn/concepts/ORM/Querylanguage.md

 #### 'startsWith'

 A shorthand for pattern matching the right side of a string.
 Will return records where the value starts with the supplied string value.
-(Case insensitive.)

 ```javascript
 Model.find({ class: { 'startsWith': 'american' }})